gdevl/picarus/README.md

 # Picarus

 Picarus is a social media app with a photo-sharing focus.
-Upload photos, follow your friends,
+Upload photos, follow your friends, and join the conversation.

 ## Features